Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/portable_hole.md

+---
+category: items
+layout: page
 name: Portable Hole
-type: item
+tag: item

-# Portable Hole
+title: Portable Hole
+---

 _Wondrous item, rare_

 This fine black cloth, soft as silk, is folded up to the dimensions of a handkerchief.
 It unfolds into a circular sheet 6 feet in diameter.